slaclab/FACET2-Bmad-PyTao/README.md

 ## Further documentation

 Most development work happens inside the notebooks.
-The notebooks in the `ARCHIVE` folder track previous investigations and may serve as additional examples.
+The notebooks in the `ARCHIVE` folder are previous investigations and may serve as additional examples.

 ## Support